Search Tuning & Relevance

 Search Mode

 Controls how keyword and semantic signals are combined.
-Only affects vector-enabled indexes.
+These options are available on vector-enabled plans β€” lexical keyword search works independently on every plan.

 • Union (default) β€” broadest.
 A result matches if keywords OR meaning matches.